∞Using RVM with God

 rvm wrapper current bootup god

-Lastly, you would replace all calls to thin
+Lastly, you would replace all calls to thin or the path to thin

-configs with the path to the wrapper instead.
+in your god configs with the path to the wrapper instead.